ia-toki/apio-2020-web/rules.md

 ### E. Clarification

-* A contestant can submit a clarification request in English or their native language during the competition.
+* A contestant can submit a clarification request in English during the competition.
 * Clarification requests will be answered only in English with one of the following:
    * “YES”
    * “NO”